 - These are large-scale structures, which are complex to construct and maintain.

-- These bridges are heavy, cantilevers require must be bigger and stronger support columns.
+- These bridges are heavy, cantilevers require bigger and stronger support columns.

 - Large bridges have truss bridges between the two cantilevers to reduce their weight.